taskcluster/taskcluster-rfcs/rfcs/Create-object-service.md

 The service should allow for flexibility in choosing artifact/object encryption methods and algorithms.

 Implementation of any cross-region and/or cross-cloud functionality must be justified as far as money and time cost goes.
-The service must be efficient.
+The service must be efficient as far the storage and network costs go, without sacrificing the time it takes to complete operations.
+The former should be prioritized by default, unless the latter is impacted in such a way that any economy looses value.

 ## API